National criminal record searches all use similar databases, but they don't cover the whole nation!

 HireSafe does provide a Multi-State Criminal Record Database Search, while not a 100% comprehensive record search, it serves as "back-up" to the known jurisdictions where the applicant has lived or worked.
 The HireSafe Multi-State Criminal Database Search is only available in conjunction with additional county and state-wide searches.

-When a record is returned from the Multi-State Criminal Database Report, we automatically confirm its accuracy with the originating source at the county or state courthouse.
+We automatically confirm the accuracy of a record from the Multi-State Criminal Database Report with the originating source at the county or state courthouse.